Coronavirus (COVID-19) Information from Berkshire Health & Rehabilitation Center

 We have always placed tremendous value on our patients being able to connect with their loved ones face-to-face.
 Now, with changes in the CDC and CMS guidance, these visits are possible.
 We are eager to welcome our patients’ beloved family and friends back into our centers.
-Our approach to visitation will be disciplined and well-planned.
 We will strictly follow the CMS visitation guidance and continue to adhere to direction provided by Centers for Disease Control and Prevention (CDC) and our state and local health departments.

-Effective today there will be several types of visitation that will be encouraged.
+Effective today, visitation will be allowed for all patients at all times.
+The number of visitors allowed per patient, the frequency of visits, and the duration of visits will no longer be limited.
+Advance scheduling of visits will no longer be required.
+There will be several types of visitation that will be encouraged.
 Outdoor, indoor, and compassionate care visits.
-While each of these visitations generally meet the same goals, they differ on the location and duration of the visit.
 Outdoor visitation is preferred even when the patient and visitor are fully vaccinated against COVID-19.
 Outdoor visits are preferred because they generally pose a lower risk of transmission due to increased space and airflow.
-Therefore, all patient visits should be held outdoors, whenever possible, weather and the patient’s health permitting.
+Therefore, we recommend visits be held outdoors, whenever possible, weather and the patient’s health permitting.

 This has been a difficult time for us all, and we are sincerely excited to welcome you back!
 Despite the challenges we’ve faced, you have been a valued partner, and our staff thanks you for your continued trust in us.
 Each and every one of our patients is like family to us, and we remain committed to keeping them healthy and safe.

-When the local prevalence rate or our center’s status changes, our ability to allow visitation may change as well.
-Please call our center with any questions and to schedule your visit.
+Please call our center with any questions.
 We look forward to seeing you again soon.

 Administrator, Berkshire Health & Rehabilitation Center